dingocoin/libding/README.md

 [![Build Status](https://travis-ci.org/dogecoin/libdohj.svg?branch=master)](https://travis-ci.org/dogecoin/libdohj)

-### Welcome to libdohj
+### Welcome to libding

+Unfinished

-The libdohj library is a lightweight wrapper library around the bitcoinj Java library, enabling support for Dogecoin (pull requests for support for other altcoins would be welcomed).
+The libding library is a lightweight wrapper library around the bitcoinj Java library, enabling support for Dingocoin (pull requests for support for other altcoins would be welcomed).

 ### Technologies